vllm-project/vllm/docs/source/getting_started/quickstart.rst

 Offline Batched Inference
 -------------------------

 We first show an example to use CacheFlow for offline batched inference.
 In this example, we will use CacheFlow to generate texts for a list of input prompts.
 This can be used to apply LLM on a large dataset.
-The code example can also be found in `examples/offline_inference.py <https://github.com/WoosukKwon/cacheflow/blob/main/examples/offline_inference.py>`_.

 First, we import the ``LLM`` and ``SamplingParams`` classes from CacheFlow. ``LLM`` class is the main class for running offline inference jobs with CacheFlow server. ``SamplingParams`` class is used to specify the parameters for the sampling process.